PKBO/vasttools/README.md

 Clean terminal output with sorted summaries of Docker space usage.

-⚡ Fast Reboot with GPU Reinitialization (kexec.sh) This script allows a near-instant reboot of the system using kexec, without triggering BIOS/POST.
-This is especially useful when a GPU has "fallen off the PCIe bus" and needs to be re-initialized without full downtime.
+⚡ Fast Reboot with GPU Reinitialization (kexec.sh) This script performs a near-instant reboot using kexec, which reinitializes PCIe devices (like NVIDIA GPUs) without running the full BIOS/POST cycle.
+Useful when a GPU falls off the bus and needs to be recovered.

 What the script does
-Automatically detects the newest installed kernel in /boot
+Detects the newest installed kernel from /boot

-Loads the kernel into memory with kexec -l
+Loads it into memory using kexec -l

-Immediately reboots into it using kexec -e
+Performs a fast reboot into the new kernel with kexec -e

-Reinitializes PCIe devices including GPUs
+Reinitializes all PCIe devices including GPUs

-Skips BIOS, keeping network mostly online (especially important for Vast.ai)
+Skips BIOS and usually avoids breaking SSH/ping (especially on Vast.ai)

 Quick usage
 bash